MaxlGao/AME598_Project/README.md

 Then

-`pkill -9 [NODE PROCESS ID]`
+`kill -9 [NODE PROCESS ID]`

 ## On a Browser

 Go to `http://[AWS-generated IP]:8080`

-If the connection is functioning properly, you should see something like this:
+If the connection is functioning properly, you should see something like this.
+The 'capture' window only shows up if you are running 'Face_Detector_PC.py' on the same PC.

 ![First Test Results](screenshot_1.png "First Test Results")